 As a person who has always possessed a voracious appetite for adventure and food, no place in the world has captivated me more than the Hawaiian Islands.
-The powerful mana (energy) of the Big Island's volcanic landscapes, Maui's indescribable shades of teal blue waters and the vibrant canopies of Kauai's tropical rainforests speak directly to my wild heart.
-But it's the mouthwatering cuisine of these special islands that beckons my hungry soul.
+The powerful mana (energy) of Hawaii's volcanic landscapes, indescribable shades of teal blue waters and the vibrant canopies of tropical rainforests speak directly to my wild heart.
+But it's the mouthwatering cuisine of these special islands that beckons my hungry soul, and is one of my favorite parts of leading Backroads trips in this magical place.
 In a land where it seems anything can grow--from kale to pineapple to macadamia nuts and coffee--complimented by a melting pot of cultural influences, the result is nothing short of extraordinary.

 Hawaii is a foodie's paradise.
 There's no other way to say it.
 You'll find roadside fruit stands boasting smoothies, popsicles, and baked goods filled with local tropical fruits like strawberry, mango and pineapple.
 Local organic farms host a variety of tours where you can sample luscious sugarcane treats with a fresh squeeze of lime, prepare your own fresh coconut milk and indulge in a myriad of local chocolate delicacies.
 Fine dining establishments in Hawaii bestow modern twists of island favorites like macadamia nut-encrusted Mahi Mahi and salads decorated with edible flowers straight from the chef's garden.
 Food trucks dole out fresh fish tacos while locals crack open young coconuts from the back of their trucks to satisfy thirsty beachgoers.